Building a Strong Personal Injury Claim Through Evidence

 The more versatile and detailed your pictures are, the better help they will serve as evidence to build your claim.

-4. Eyewitness and Personal Testimony
+4- Eyewitness and Personal Testimony

-If there were eyewitnesses at the scene of your accident, try to gather their contact information so that our lawyer can later work on gathering their account of the situation.
+If there were eyewitnesses at the scene of your accident, try to gather their contact information so our lawyers can later work on gathering their account of the situation.
 Furthermore, document your recollection of the accident on paper while the event is fresh in your mind.
 You should also keep a record of your injuries, medical statements, other fees related to the accident, and details of your treatment.

-5. Medical Records
+5- Medical Records

 When you seek medical care to assess your health after the accident, make sure to ask for documentation of your injuries sustained to exhibit the extent to which the accident has impacted your life.
+Seek records from the following health care providers you see after your accident:

 - Emergency room